dhyanKaro/GnauralToWAV/README.md

 ## Contributing

 Hey, feel free to pour through this decompiled java byte-code.
 Most of it's the same as Gnaural, except I added some cool ADSR envelope stuff and a new voice-type too!
-Make a PR.
 Good luck.